tsl0922/pytorch-gfx803/README.md

 > To fix that, you should add the path to OpenMPI libraries to LD_LIBRARY_PATH:
 >
 > 1. Open the config file: `sudo nano /etc/ld.so.conf.d/openmpi-x86_64.conf`.
-> 2. Add `/usr/lib64/openmpi/lib` if it doesn't exist.
+> 2. Paste `/usr/lib64/openmpi/lib`, then save and quit.
+> 3. Run `sudo ldconfig` to refresh dynamic library cache.

 ### Build pytorch